Articles

 0 comments

-Use push up progression exercises to build strength In our previous article we covered the pull up progressions to master the strict pull up.
+Push-Up Progression Exercises To Build Strength In our previous article we covered the pull up progressions to master the strict pull up.
 In this article we will focus on the push up as it is also a foundational exercise in calisthenics that everyone should master.
-By doing a push up you lift about…
+By doing a push up you lift about 70% of…

 Written by: